Rith-2056/ai-mental-health-companion/README.md

 - **Emergency Services**: 911 (US) or your local emergency number
 - **National Suicide Prevention Lifeline**: 988 (US)
 - **Crisis Text Line**: Text HOME to 741741 (US)

-## 🙏 Acknowledgments

-- Google AI for the Gemini API
-- Google Cloud for Firestore and hosting infrastructure
-- Streamlit for the rapid UI development framework
-- The open-source community for inspiration and tools

 ---